Ranch to Market Road 1431

-Ranch to Market Road 1431 (RM 1431) is a 66.702 mi ranch to market road that connects Austin, Texas, to rural areas of Central Texas.
+Ranch to Market Road 1431 (RM 1431) is a 66.702 mi ranch to market road in Texas, United States, that connects Austin with rural areas of Central Texas.

 Route description

 The western terminus of RM 1431 is in Llano County, at an intersection with SH 261 along the southwestern shore of Lake Buchanan.
 The roadway initially travels to the southwest, crossing SH 29, before turning to the south and into Kingsland.
 After crossing into Burnet County, RM 1431 takes a more southeasterly path through Granite Shoals and Marble Falls, where it crosses US 281.
 The highway continues east and roughly parallels Lake Travis to its south, crossing into Travis County and passing through the cities of Lago Vista and Jonestown.
 RM 1431 then enters Cedar Park in Williamson County, where it has intersections with US 183, the 183A Toll Road, and FM 734 (Parmer Lane).
 The route heads east into Round Rock, Texas, where it reaches its eastern terminus at Interstate 35's exit 256.
 The roadway continues into Round Rock as University Boulevard.